sushil5/PhotoLane/README.md

 # PhotoLane
-an to show the photos of users
+an App to show the photos of users